knightmoves-curriculum/advanced-c-sharp/lessons/013-service-lifetimes/README.md

 In today's lesson we'll look at how ASP.NET Core supports dependency injection.
 In the previous lesson we created our own factory and injected the repository into the controller.
 While that was helpful in understanding how dependency injection works, we don't have to do this by hand.
 ASP.NET has a built-in dependency injection container.
 The DI container, also known as the IoC Continer or an Inversion of Control container, manages the creation and injection of classes.
-The Inversion of Control principle simply means that instead of our classes creating it's own classes it relies on an external framework, like ASP.NET, to create classes and inject classes for it.
+The Inversion of Control (IoC) principle is a design approach in which the control of object creation and dependency management is delegated from the object itself to an external entity, often a DI container, like ASP.NET.
 While this may seem difficult to understand you'll quickly see how much easier and cleaner it is to just let ASP.NET do this for you.

 In the coding exercise, you will ...

 ## Main Points
+- ASP.NET has a built-in dependency injection container.
+- Dependency Injections container is also known as an Inversion of Control container.
+- The Inversion of Control (IoC) principle is a design approach in which the control of object creation and dependency management is delegated from the object itself to an external entity, often a DI container, like ASP.NET.

 ## Suggested Coding Exercise
+- Cut over to use ASP.NET to inject the repository into the controller

 ## Building toward CSTA Standards:
+- Decompose problems into smaller components through systematic analysis, using constructs such as procedures, modules, and/or objects.
+(3A-AP-17)
+- Construct solutions to problems using student-created components, such as procedures, modules and/or objects.
+(3B-AP-14)
+- Compare levels of abstraction and interactions between application software, system software, and hardware layers.
+(3A-CS-02)
+- Demonstrate code reuse by creating programming solutions using libraries and APIs.
+(3B-AP-16)

 ## Resources
 - https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0#service-lifetimes